cbm80amiga/DigiFont/README.md

 # DigiFont
-Library for nice, scalable digit rendering using any Arduino GFX libraries
+Library for nice, scalable digits rendering using any Arduino GFX libraries

 YouTube video: